-For this mechanism, the ulMinKeySize and ulMaxKeySize fields of the CK\MECHANISM\INFO structure specify the minimum and maximum supported number of bits in the field sizes, respectively.
-For example, if a Cryptoki library supports only ECDSA using a field of characteristic 2 which has between $2^{200}$ and $2^{300}$ elements (inclusive), then ulMinKeySize = 201 and ulMaxKeySize = 301 (when written in binary notation, the number $2^{200}$ consists of a 1 bit followed by 200 0 bits.
+For this mechanism, the ulMinKeySize and ulMaxKeySize fields of the CK MECHANISM INFO structure specify the minimum and maximum supported number of bits in the field sizes, respectively.
+For example, if a Cryptoki library supports only ECDSA using a field of characteristic 2 which has between 2^{200} and 2^{300} elements (inclusive), then ulMinKeySize = 201 and ulMaxKeySize = 301 (when written in binary notation, the number 2^{200} consists of a 1 bit followed by 200 0 bits.
 It is therefore a 201-bit number.
-Similarly, $2^{300}$ is a 301-bit number).
+Similarly, 2^{300} is a 301-bit number).

-12.4.3 ECDSA with SHA-1
+12.4.3 12.4.3 ECDSA with SHA-1

-The ECDSA with SHA-1 mechanism, denoted CKM\ECDSA\SHA1, is a mechanism for single- and multiple-part signatures and verification for ECDSA.
+The ECDSA with SHA-1 mechanism, denoted CKM_ECDSA_SHA1, is a mechanism for single- and multiple-part signatures and verification for ECDSA.
 This mechanism computes the entire ECDSA specification, including the hashing with SHA-1.

-For the purposes of this mechanism, an ECDSA signature is a 40-byte string, corresponding to the concatenation of the ECDSA values r and s, each represented most-significant byte first.
+For the purposes of this mechanism, an ECDSA signature is an octet string of length two times nLen, where nLen is the length in octets of the base point order n, and corresponds to the concatenation of the ECDSA values r and s, each represented as an octet string of length nLen most-significant byte first.